210 E. Main Street

 At The Children's Center, nothing is more important than helping your baby feel safe and loved.
-Snuggling babies that are sleepy and holding them while we feed them their bottles, talking to them while we change their diapers and reading to them and singing with them at play time are just a few ways that we love to spend our day in the infant room.
+Snuggling babies that are sleepy and holding them, holding them when we feed them their bottles, talking to them while we change their diapers and reading to them and singing with them at play time are just a few ways that we love to spend our day in the infant room.

 Kayla G. Niles, MI